Chia-Network/chialisp-web/docs/common_functions.md

 )
 ```

-All that's happening here is that we're making sure the password is correct and if it is, we're going to run the curried in `INNER_PUZZLE` with the passed in `inner_solution`.
-This will return a list of opcodes like any other spend that we will pass to the next function along with the new password hash and `MOD_HASH`.
+All that's happening here is that we're making sure the password is correct and, if it is, we're going to run the curried in `INNER_PUZZLE` with the passed in `inner_solution`.
+This will return a list of opcodes that we will pass to the next function along with the new password hash and `MOD_HASH`.

 ```lisp
 ;; tweak all `CREATE_COIN` conditions, enforcing created coins to be locked by passwords